Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

 [azure-identity][azure_identity_credentials] library.

 To authenticate with AAD, you must first [pip][pip] install [`azure-identity`][azure_identity_pip] and enable AAD authentication on your FarmBeats resource.
-If you followed our installation docs when creating the FarmBeats resource, this is already covered.
+If you followed the [installation docs][install_farmbeats] when creating the FarmBeats resource, this is already covered.

 After setup, you can choose which type of [credential][azure_identity_credentials] from azure.identity to use.